thaibirding.com by Nick Upton

 Inthanon Highland Resort Restaurant

 Although there is quite a range of accommodation here it ranges from grubby to adequate within the park itself, with better quality just outside.
 Two locations within the park have National Park bungalows; park HQ and Mae Pan.
 At HQ the bungalows appear to cater for large parties, and although I have never stayed here, I was told that bungalow prices started from 800 baht per night - some look quite nice.
-HQ also has a small shop selling a few snacks and souvenirs, including bird related items, and large restaurant for diners, which serves good food from a menu with an hilarious list of spelling errors!
+However, good luck dealing with the booking system for these and I would recommend not bothering to stress yourself out with this and stay somewhere else.
+HQ also has a large restaurant for diners, which serves good food from a menu with an hilarious list of spelling errors!

 The campsite is also located near headquarters, but far enough away from it to be inconvenient; remember to pack a torch for the walk back from the restaurants in the evening or possibly food can be found in the hill-tribe village.
 There are toilets and showers here, but these can feel just a little chilly and during busy periods it can be quite noisy too.
 The nights here can be surprisingly cold so make sure to bring sufficient bedding if camping otherwise a good night's sleep will be difficult to come by as I found out rather dangerously in 1999: Doi Inthanon Trip Report.

-Also near HQ is Mr Daeng's where he has a few, simple, rooms for rent.
-Food is available here from early morning until 7.30pm and there is a bird log which can be quite informative (and misidenitifed birds) and he has copies of his birding map available.
+Also near HQ is Mr Daeng's where he has a few, simple and cold, rooms for rent.
+Food is available here from early morning until 7.30pm and there is a bird log which can be quite informative (but often many misidentified birds) and he has copies of his birding map available.
 It's worth coming here for lunch at least once just to see the vast array of excellent bird photos on the walls.
+I recommend his green curry, but would avoid the spring rolls.

-The National Park bungalows at Mae Pan are quite nice and can be rented for lower prices than at HQ due to the lower number of visitors here and have the benefit of hot showers.
+The National Park bungalows at Mae Pan are ok and can be rented for lower prices than at HQ due to the lower number of visitors here and have the benefit of hot showers; I stayed here in the past without booking, I just asked if there was availability, and there was.
 There used to be a small restaurant here but last time I visited it was closed.

-Other facilities in the park include excellent hot chocolate, tea and coffee at the summit with souvenirs for sale along with postcards stamps and a postbox so you can send something home from Thailand's highest point.
-Pot noodles and other simple snacks are also sold from a few kiosks and the military checkpoint.
+Other facilities in the park include excellent hot chocolate, tea and coffee at the summit (and don't eat all their delicious chocolate brownies, leave some for me) with souvenirs for sale along with postcards stamps and a postbox so you can send something home from Thailand's highest point in the old-fashioned stylee.
+Pot noodles and other simple snacks are also sold from a few kiosks and the military checkpoint; in the colder months someone is usually selling a lovely ginger infusion from a cauldron at the military checkpoint.
 Simple food, snacks and drink are available at the Gaew Mae Pan car park and at the 2 chedis with barbecued chicken and ice-cream at Vatcharitan waterfall.
 In the rainy season the stalls at Vatcharitan waterfall are usually closed though.

 By far the nicest accommodation is outside of the national park with the Inthanon Highland Resort being a particularly pleasant place to stay, but perhaps a little over-priced at 1600 baht per night.
 They are used to catering for birdwatchers and will have breakfast ready early in the morning - the food here is very good.
-Sometimes this place gets very busy with birding groups, but there is a good alternative next door; Touch Star Resort.
-Along the road from Chom Thong to the park entrance is an ever-growing number of places to stay which may suit bird watchers.
-The National Park staff will charge visitors the 300 baht entrance fee on a daily basis if staying outside of the park.
+Sometimes this place gets very busy with birding groups, but there is also an equally good alternative next door; Touch Star Resort.
+Just around the corner from these places is MTT Resort which has pleasant enough rooms in a quiet area, although breakfast is not early enough for birders and there is no restaurant here; you can easily drive the short distance to Inthanon Highland Resort and eat in the restaurant there.
+Along the road from Chom Thong to the park entrance is an ever-growing number of places to stay which may or may not suit bird watchers.
+The National Park staff will charge visitors the 300 baht entrance fee on a daily basis if staying outside of the park unless you are informed that the tickets are valid for three days!
+Consider yourself informed.

-Nearby Chom Thong has a number of shops and a petrol station where most supplies can be found - there is even a small Tesco supermarket now where a large range of supplies can be found.
+Nearby Chom Thong has a number of shops and fuel stations where most supplies can be found - there is even a small Tesco supermarket now where a large range of supplies can be found.
 There are also cash machines in the town should you run short of money!
 There is also a 7/11 store a couple of kilometres along the Doi Inthanon road from Chom Thong with an ATM and various snacks.

 Chiang Mai, where most visitors to Doi Inthanon will stay for at least a short period, has lots of excellent places to stay and eat.
 A good hotel in Chiang Mai is the Amora Tapae.
 This is a very comfortable hotel with ample parking and an excellent breakfast buffet which begins at 6am (if you get there a bit earlier the food is ready and they will let you in) and it is also convenient for walking to many of Chiang Mai's most famous temples and the Sunday night market.
 Hotel M (small parking area, breakfast buffet) and Hotel Imm (plenty of parking, breakfast buffet) are both similar hotels in the same area.